One of the best things about the Amazon Fire TV Stick is that it’s capable of allowing the user to Enable ADB Debugging.

 - FireStick Note: This Android app works for all Android devices except Firestick, since Firestick has no built-in VPN capability).

 Mupen64plus AE: Mupen64plus AE (“Android Edition”) is an Android port of the popular Nintendo 64 emulator available for several operating systems.
 The Android Edition of Mupen 64 plus works great – we tested Mario Kart 64 with it and it passed with 250cc’s of nitro power & N64 racing goodness.
-We highly recommend using an OUYA Bluetooth gamepad or other Bluetooth controller for playing emulators on Firestick / FireTV.
+We highly recommend using an OUYA Bluetooth gamepad or other Bluetooth controllers for playing emulators on Firestick / FireTV.

 - SNES9x: This amazing Super Nintendo emulator rocks the house with solid dependability and an easy, intuitive interface.
 PLUS it played every single game we threw at it without any issues at all.
 We tested at least some of the best SNES ROMs out there, including Final Fantasy 3, Pilot Wings and Super Mario Kart.
 Yes – it was just like “back in the day”.
 If you want to get fancy, use ES File Explorer to access your Dropbox from your FireTV and play any ROMs (Noobs: ROMs are game files) you store in your Dropbox.